 In our household, tartar sauce is almost a must (I sometimes think my hubby eats fish just for the tartar sauce).
 In the past, I have searched numerous grocery stores for a tartar sauce with a “clean ingredient listing” only to find many of them include soybean oil, high fructose corn syrup, artificial flavors, potassium sorbate and calcium disodium EDTA.
 So with a husband that likes his tartar sauce, and a wife that doesn’t want him putting these ingredients in his mouth, I choose to make my own tartar sauce (or go without the sauce).

-We tested this recipe using our homemade mayonnaise (page 77) and a store bought clean-as-we-could-find mayonnaise (read the labels).
+We tested this recipe using our homemade mayonnaise (page 77 of Eating Pure in a Processed Foods World®) and a store bought clean-as-we-could-find mayonnaise (read the labels).
 The tastiest was with our homemade mayonnaise.
 But, if you are short on time, don’t hesitate to make this recipe with a pure, store bought mayonnaise.
 It is tasty!

 Check out our book, Eating Pure in a Processed Foods World® for a kid-friendly fish stick recipe (page 129) that your kids will enjoy dipping in this sauce!